tannerduve/cslib/CONTRIBUTING.md

-# Contributing to cslib
+# Contributing to CSLib

-Great that you're interested in contributing to cslib! :tada:
+It's great that you're interested in contributing to CSLib! :tada:

 Please read the rest of this document before submitting a pull request.
 If you have any questions, a good place to ask them is the [Lean prover Zulip chat](https://leanprover.zulipchat.com/).